How to do Keyword Research and Why it Matters

 Keyword Research differentiates your website from one that simply posts content based on the hope that viewers will find it interesting.

-Most marketing is guessing, and guessing is expensive.
+Most marketing is guessing, and guessing is expensive. –Heather Lutze

 How many aspiring bloggers drop off within the first year?
-(Keep reading to see the stat), and how many business owners don’t use Google analytics on their website to track responses to their online brand message?
+(Keep reading to see the statistic), and how many business owners don’t use Google analytics on their website to track responses to their online brand message?

-You know the saying, “Content is King.”
+We’ve all heard the saying, “Content is King.”
 Then why does a 2008 study by Technorati conclude that over 90% of bloggers stop within the first year?¹

 Even as of 2013, the grim stat of abandoned blogs held at 95%.²